 Among the 197 systems that we classified as having an insurance product, 146 systems had at least half of their non-Federal general acute care hospitals report an insurance product.
-In other words, for most systems (74 percent) that had an insurance product, at least half of the non-Federal general acute care hospitals within that system reported an insurance product at the hospital level or system level, or as a joint venture with insurers.
+In other words, for the 74 percent of systems that had an insurance product, at least half of the non-Federal general acute care hospitals within that system reported an insurance product at the hospital level or system level, or as a joint venture with insurers.